-Find out how to get to Parque das Nações, a riverfront area located 9km / 6mi north of Lisbon’s city centre.
+Find out how to get to the Parque das Nações (Nations’ Park), a riverfront area located 9 kilometres / 6 miles north of Lisbon’s city centre, and very close to the airport.

-However, depending on your location, you may choose any of the three interchange stations – Alameda (green line), São Sebastião (blue line) and Saldanha (yellow line) – to take the red line and get to your final destination – the Oriente station.
+Depending on your location, you may choose any of the three interchange stations – Alameda (green line), Saldanha (yellow line) and São Sebastião (blue line) – to take the red line and get to your final destination – the Oriente station.
+Here’s the metro map.

-Several buses departing from the city centre stop at the Oriente station, namely #708 (from the Martim Moniz Square), #750 and #782 (from Cais do Sodré), #759 (from Restauradores), #794 (from Terreiro do Paço).
+Several buses departing from the city centre stop at the Oriente station, namely #708 (from Martim Moniz), #750 and #782 (from Cais do Sodré), #759 (from Restauradores), #794 (from Terreiro do Paço).
 The Viva Viagem card is also valid on buses.

 By hop-on hop-off bus